Capstone Wealth Partners

 Paying for College

-When students start thinking about colleges, parents start thinking (maybe worrying?) in earnest about how to pay for it.
-Freshman parents may not even realize how much it will actually cost.
+When students start thinking about colleges, parents start thinking (maybe worrying?) about how to pay for it.
+Freshman parents may not even realize how much it will cost.

-Make it a priority to have the college money conversation with your student.
-Our blog is a great tool for this discussion.
+Make it a priority to have a conversation about college money with your student.
+Our blog is an excellent tool for this discussion.
 It is so important (and will avoid much heartache) if parents and students are on the same page about how much they can afford!
-We have seen too many parents who struggle with telling their children “no” when a college is too expensive.
+We have seen too many parents struggling to tell their children “no” when college is too expensive.

-Get the facts about what colleges cost and gain the knowledge you need about financial aid, scholarships, loans, work-study, etc. Parents need to understand how all the puzzle pieces fit together.
+Get the facts about what colleges cost and learn about financial aid, scholarships, loans, work-study, etc. Parents need to understand how all the puzzle pieces fit together.
 Freshman year is NOT too early to start this learning.
-What aid is available and how do you qualify for it?
+What aid is available, and how do you qualify for it?

 Testing – PSAT, ACT, & SAT